ephraimg/node-management-system/README.md

 ## Updating a node

 To update a node, send a **PATCH request to /nodes/{node}**, where {node} is the ID of node to update.
 Your request body should contain a json object with one or more pairs of node attributes and values.
 Updating a node's ID is not supported, so a nodeID attribute should not be included in the body.
-Examples:
+Example bodies:

-    - {"locationXY":"(23.54, 88.23)"}
+    - {"locationXY": "(23.54, 88.23)"}
-    - {"shippingStatus":"Shipped", "configurationStatus":"Configured"}
+    - {"shippingStatus": "Shipped", "configurationStatus": "Configured"}

 ## Retrieving details for all projects